-We've been out filming this winter for our upcoming film 'Transition' featuring Natalie Berry and Dave MacLeod.
+We've been out filming this winter for our upcoming film 'Transition' featuring Natalie Berry and Dave MacLeod and supported by Mountain Equipment.
 The film follows Natalie's move from indoor and sport climbing to trad, winter and alpine.
 We went on a couple of shoots last summer, including a ten day trip to the Isle of Lewis for trad climbing on the sea cliffs but this was our first opportunity to get out into the winter environment.

 We've put together a short film preview of some of the routes we've shot on the project so far.
 Check it out below.

 Below is a quick summary of the winter routes we've shot for the project this winter.